Fees and Payment FAQs

 Important: Being exempt from having classes dropped does not negate your responsibility for paying any balance still owed after aid is disbursed (nor does it change your due-date).
 If a balance is still owed 30 days past the due-date, your account will be considered past-due, and subject to late fees and having a hold placed on your account which will prevent any further registration.

-I’m not receiving financial aid, am I exempt from having my classes dropped?
+- I’m not receiving financial aid, am I exempt from having my classes dropped?

 You may be exempt if you are a student that has federal or state authorized tuition assistance, a student receiving CSU dependent or employee waiver, or any student who expects all or a portion of their feed to be paid by a third party.

-What if I make a payment that is returned for insufficient funds?
+- What if I make a payment that is returned for insufficient funds?

 A dishonored check or disputed credit card charge:

-What happens if I owe a debt to the university?
+- What happens if I owe a debt to the university?

 Should a student, or former student, fail to pay a debt owed to the university, the university may withhold permission to register, revoke eligibility to use facilities or various services until the debt is paid (see Title 5, California Code of Regulations, Sections 42380 and 42381).
-If a student believes that he or she does not owe all or part of an unpaid obligation to the university, the student should contact Student Financial Services at (760) 750-4490 or firstname.lastname@example.org or in-person at the Cashier’s Office in Cougar Central (CRAVEN 3800).
+If a student believes that he or she does not owe all or part of an unpaid obligation to the university, the student should contact Student Financial Services at (760) 750-4490 or firstname.lastname@example.org or in-person at the Cashier’s Office in Cougar Central (Administrative 3800).

 NOTE: Extended Learning (EL) classes may have a different fee structure and drop/refund policies.

-What is the Student Financial Responsibility Agreement?
+Student Financial Responsibility

 Regulations governing the refund of mandatory fees, including nonresident tuition, are included in Section 41802 of Title 5, California Code of Regulations.
 For purposes of the refund policy, mandatory tuition fees are defined as those system wide fees and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.